Pascal Tutorial for Zed ICT Hub

 (Terminal or Command Prompt).

-o Type fpc -v
+o Type fpc -v (for Free Pascal) to

 check if the installation was successful.